Sharon-B/FizzBuzz-challenge/README.md

-Your challenge is to write some tests for the FizzBuzz game.

 FizzBuzz is a classic programming problem that is often asked as an interview question.
 Create a function called fizzBuzz.
 This function should take in number as a parameter.
 The function should do the following:

 If the number is divisible by 3 and 5, then return "FizzBuzz"